Anti-Capitalism on the Right

 The trends which Hoppe describes here, of course, should be familiar to distributists.
 Like most cultural conservatives in general, they recognize the symptoms, but not the cause of society’s ills.
 Cultural Marxism and degeneracy are very real problems that threaten to destroy civilization as we know it.
 But until their root cause – the institutionalization of high societal time preferences – is dealt with, society and culture will continue to decay, and the process of civilization will be reversed into the process of decivilization – that is, if that reversal has not occurred already.

-Free trade, free markets, and large corporations are not the enemies of cultural preservation and tradition, contrary to what distributists believe.
+Free trade, free markets, and even large corporations are not inherent enemies of cultural preservation and tradition, contrary to what distributists believe.
 At the same time, the goals of distributists are not necessarily antithetical to the private property norms embraced by libertarians.
 Ultimately, the greatest obstacle preventing the right-wing social order desired by both distributists and right-libertarians is the state, and its market-stifling, property-violating, time preference-raising policies.
 Culturally conservative libertarians who wish to undermine the state would do well to educate fellow right-wingers on the true causes of societal degeneracy and how private property norms can remedy them.

 Right-wing ends, through libertarian means.